 When starting off with Brevo, you’ll send your emails using Brevo’s shared IP address.
 This means you can get started sending emails right away because your IP address already has a proven reputation and you don’t have to warm up one yourself.

-You can always get a dedicated IP address with Brevo, too.
+You can also get a dedicated IP address with Brevo.
 This IP address is yours alone to use and you are fully responsible for its performance.
 You will have to warm up your IP address, or in other words, build your IP reputation.

 If you are a small business, the shared IP address is great for you.
 Larger businesses sending more than 3,000 emails a day will need a dedicated IP address.